WR 114: Properties

-RAFGL 2139
+IRC −10414

 WR 114 is about 45" from another luminous star of similar brightness.
-RAFGL 2139 is a red supergiant about 6,500 light years away.
+IRC −10414 is a red supergiant about 6,500 light years away.
 At this distance, the projected separation between the two stars would be 0.43 parsecs.
 WR 114 is listed in the Catalogue of galactic Wolf Rayet stars at around 6,500 light years, but more recent modelling estimates it to be brighter and hence probably more distant.
-RAFGL 2139 is a runaway with a visible bow shock and it is thought that a Wolf-Rayet star less than half a parsec away would disrupt the bow shock.
+IRC −10414 is a runaway with a visible bow shock and it is thought that a Wolf-Rayet star less than half a parsec away would disrupt the bow shock.
 It is still speculated that the two stars may have a common origin.